bravetechnologycoop/BraveSensor/server/README.md

 `kubectl create secret generic <your-secret-name> --from-env-file=<path-to-env-file>`

-## 4. Deploy and run the smoke tests on Staging

-We use [helm](https://helm.sh/docs/) to manage our deployments.
-Helm allows us to deploy different instances of the application corresponding to dev, staging, and production environments as different 'releases'.
-Before updating production, we run smoke tests to verify that there's nothing obviously wrong with a release candidate.

-1. Run `ssh brave@sensors-admin.brave.coop`

-1. cd into the `~/BraveSensor/server` directory and run `git checkout production && git pull origin production` to get the latest version of the helm chart

-1. Run the command `helm upgrade staging --set secretName=sensor-staging ~/BraveSensor/server/sensor-helm-chart` to deploy the latest version to staging

-1. Run the smoke test script as described [below](#running-smoke-tests-on-the-kubernetes-cluster)

-1. Verify that the deployment shows the expected behavior before proceeding

-## 5. Deploy the firmware changes and run a test on the BetaTest Borons
+## 4. Deploy the firmware changes and run a test on the BetaTest Borons

 1. on your local machine, open Visual Studio Code in the `firmware/boron-ins-fsm` directory and open the Particle Workbench extension